gcarlom/mastermind/README.md

 ```
 gradle war
 ```
-You will find the WAR file under the build/libs directory
+The WAR will be created into the build/libs directory